indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

 * The minimum Rust version has been changed from 1.56 to 1.60 to facilitate use of features required by some Rust crates.
+* The default Python version is 3.10 (instead of 3.9).

 Bug Fixes
 ^^^^^^^^^